Pushes the current branch to the remote repository.

 87%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 A concise, well-structured skill for a simple task.
-The commands are concrete and the workflow is logically sequenced.
-The main weakness is the lack of error handling guidance for common push failures (rejected pushes, authentication issues), which would improve robustness.
+The commands are concrete and the workflow is straightforward.
+The main weakness is the lack of error handling guidance for common push failures (rejected pushes, authentication errors, diverged branches), which would make this more robust.

 Suggestions